 If you’re enthusiastic, highly motivated and have a passion for teaching Music, then this could be a brilliant opportunity for you!

 How to find out more and apply

-For more information please see the attached job description and person specification, or alternatively contact Michael MacDonald on 01624 694384.
+For more information please see the attached job description and person specification, or alternatively contact Graeme Corrin, Acting Headteacher on 01624 811100.

 Applications for this post will be accepted up to midnight of the closing date specified.
 You’ll need to upload your latest CV to your application, and we recommend that you also include a cover letter that explains your motivations for applying, and that demonstrates your suitability for this post.
 If you have difficulties applying online please contact the Recruitment Team on 01624 686300 or by email at email@example.com

-Please note a basic police check is required for, which the Department will cover the cost of for you.
+Please note an enhanced with barring police check is required for this post which the Department will cover the cost of for you.

 A relocation package and interview expenses are not available for this role.

 The Isle of Man Public Service is an equal opportunities employer which supports and promotes flexible working.
 We understand its benefits in improving work-life balance and supporting health and wellbeing and, in its different forms; it is widespread throughout the Public Service.
 We are happy to discuss part-time or flexible working arrangements, including job share partnerships, for our roles (where possible) and if interested you should discuss this with the Hiring Manager.